Joe Kent: Acting chief of staff to the director of national intelligence (February–July 2025)

-Director of the National Counterterrorism Center (2025–present)
+Director of the National Counterterrorism Center (2025–2026)

+Kent is sworn in as director of the National Counterterrorism Center in July 2025.

 On February 3, 2025, Donald Trump named Kent as his nominee for director of the National Counterterrorism Center.
-He appeared before the Senate Select Committee on Intelligence on April 9, in which he defended his involvement in the Signal group chat and asserted that the government was involved in the January 6 Capitol attack.
+He appeared before the Senate Select Committee on Intelligence on April 9, in which he defended his involvement in the Signal group chat and asserted the government was involved in the January 6 Capitol attack.
 On July 30, Kent was confirmed by the Senate in a 52–44 vote along party lines.
-In October, The New York Times reported that Kent had obtained access to the Federal Bureau of Investigation's files on the assassination of Charlie Kirk, alarming the bureau's director, Kash Patel.
+In October, The New York Times reported Kent had obtained access to the Federal Bureau of Investigation's files on the assassination of Charlie Kirk, alarming the bureau's director, Kash Patel.
+According to The Wall Street Journal, Kent had been sidelined from the team responsible for producing and delivering the President's Daily Brief in the final months of his tenure.